Nandanasanthosh/c-problems/README.md

 # c-problems hackerrank

-C programs and their solutions
+C problems and their solutions